Maps4HTML/MapML-Proposal/README.md

 There are many older browsers still in use on the Web, and they will likely be in use for many years to come, for a variety of reasons.
 Fortunately, “client-side image maps” were very popular on the Web at one stage, and this functionality is well supported by older browsers.
 For HTML authors who wish to provide a Web mapping experience for users of these older browsers, it should be possible to provide “fallback” markup that enables the core map experience they wish users to have, while providing a progressively enhanced experience for users of evergreen browsers, without relying on archaic scripting APIs.

 If `<area>` elements are present (for fallback) as child elements of `<map>`, they are (progressively, if the conditions warrant) treated as `<layer>` elements containing a single geographic feature, with coordinates in the `coords` attribute being interpreted as being valid pixel coordinates in the map’s locally defined map coordinate system.
 More detail and a working example of how graceful degradation and progressive enhancement could work in this proposal is available [here](https://maps4html.org/Web-Map-Custom-Element/blog/progressive-web-maps.html).

+<h4 id="polyfill">Polyfill</h4>

+- A [custom `<map>` element prototype](https://github.com/Maps4HTML/Web-Map-Custom-Element/blob/master/index-web-map.html) is available, although it’s not yet a fully compliant ‘polyfill’.
+Unfortunately, `<map>` _as a custom element_ has a [severe accessibility issue](https://github.com/w3c/html-aam/issues/292), due to the nature of current implementations of `<map>` in browsers.
+The prototype [doesn’t work on Webkit](https://caniuse.com/#feat=mdn-api_customelementregistry_builtin) due to the use of unsupported custom built-in elements.
+- A parallel [`<mapml-viewer>`](https://github.com/Maps4HTML/Web-Map-Custom-Element/blob/master/index-mapml-viewer.html) (see [demo](https://geogratis.gc.ca/mapml/)) autonomous custom element suite is available in all major browsers.

+The light DOM content of `<layer>` is not currently active or available as an API.

 <h2 id="detailed-design-discussion">Detailed design discussion</h2>